 Reliance on Trading Partners Risk.
-Many countries or regions in which the Fund invests are dependent on trade with certain key trading partners.
-Reduction in spending on the products and services of the countries, institution of tariffs or other trade barriers by any of their key trading partners or a slowdown in the economies of any of their key trading partners may cause an adverse impact on the economies of the countries.
+The economies of many countries or regions in which the Fund invests are highly dependent on trade with certain key trading partners.
+Reduction in spending on products and services by these key trading partners, institution of tariffs or other trade barriers or a slowdown in the economies of key trading partners may adversely affect the performance of any security in which the Fund invests and have a material adverse effect on the Fund's performance.